Hi, I’m Quil.

 People are still my biggest motivation.
 I want to work on more projects that will have a positive impact on their lives.
 I want to help build technology that will let people achieve their goals more efficiently.
 I even made my short bio “working to make computing more human-centric!”

-My current personal project is an experimental research called Purr.
+My current personal project is an experimental research called Crochet.
 It draws inspirations from fields such as sociology, psychology, mathematics, and computer science.
 And aims to realise a very specific view of programming:

 “We should be able to collaborate with computers in the same way we collaborate with humans.”